le-lenn/docker-sqlite-backup-s3/README.md

 - Read-only volume during restore: For restores you must mount the shared volume read-write.
 Example difference: backup sidecar can use `:ro`, restore service must not.
 - App running during restore: If the app is up it may keep SQLite files open and block `.restore`.
 Do not start the app when restoring.
+- Encrypted backups: When `ENCRYPTION_KEY` is set, backups are encrypted before upload.
+To restore an encrypted backup you must provide the same `ENCRYPTION_KEY`; otherwise restore fails with an explanatory error.